Application for a Grant—Individual

 Note: If your proposal is funded, this summary will be used for promotional purposes outside the research community to inform politicians, the media and members of the public who request information about research funded by SSHRC.

-In this section, elaborate on the potential benefits and/or outcomes of your proposed Connection project.
+In this section, elaborate on the potential benefits and/or outcomes of your proposed project.
 You will have the opportunity, via follow-up reports, to share how your outcomes have evolved.

-Connection event or activity outcomes include enhanced curriculum and teaching material, as well as graduate student supervision, enriched public discourse, improved public policies, enhanced business strategies, and innovations in every sector of society.
+Connection project outcomes include enhanced curriculum and teaching material, as well as graduate student supervision, enriched public discourse, improved public policies, enhanced business strategies, and innovations in every sector of society.
 Through the effective mobilization of knowledge, research outcomes permeate daily life in the form of new thinking and behaviour that lead to improvements in our economic, social, cultural and intellectual well-being.
 See SSHRC’s Guidelines for Effective Knowledge Mobilization for information about outcomes.

 Indicate and rank up to three scholarly benefits of the proposed activity, with #1 the most relevant and #3 the least relevant.
 If the information is not listed, select "Other" from the list and type the information in the box provided.